Photo of Dr Jude Fransman

 About

-I am an academic, policy adviser, community activist and writer with an interdisciplinary background spanning international/community development, education and science and technology studies.
-Prior to joining the OU I worked at the UCL Institute of Education and the Institute of Development Studies (Sussex) and as a policy analyst for UNESCO and the OECD in Paris, France.
+I am an academic, policy adviser, strategic consultant and community coordinator with over 20yrs experience.
+I have an interdisciplinary background spanning international/community development, education and science and technology studies.
+Prior to joining the OU I worked at the UCL Institute of Education and the Institute of Development Studies (Sussex), for ActionAid International and as a policy analyst for UNESCO and the OECD in Paris, France.
 My research focuses on inclusive knowledge production.
-I am particularly interested in understanding how community participation is mediated by funding systems, institutional agendas, social practices, material artefacts and identities.
-My research is framed by a commitment to social and environmental justice, with implications for recognising/strengthening research capacity in different contexts.
-I work simultaneously at the local, national and global level: with a network of community-based researchers and embedded organisations (including schools, sheltered/supported living accommodation, migrant centres, park trust, mutual aid network, food bank and local government) in a council estate in North London (https://campsbournecommunitycollective.wordpress.com); advising national research funders and policy makers on their community engagement strategy (in the UK and Canada); and I co-convene the Rethinking Research Collaborative (RRC); an award winning international network of academics, civil society organisations, international NGOs and research support providers committed to working together to encourage more inclusive, responsive collaborations to produce useful international development research: https://rethinkingresearchcollaborative.com
+I am particularly interested in how communities participate in research and policy and in mechanisms for inclusive research funding.
+My research and strategic consultancy work is framed by a commitment to social and environmental justice, with implications for recognising/strengthening research capacity in different contexts.
+I work simultaneously at the local, national and global level: convening a network of community-based researchers and embedded organisations (e.g. schools, sheltered/supported living accommodation, migrant centres, mutual aid network, food bank and local government) in a council estate in North London (https://campsbournecommunitycollective.wordpress.com); advising national research funders and policy makers on their community engagement strategy (e.g. UKRI and the Wellcome Trust); and co-convened the Rethinking Research Collaborative (RRC); an award winning international network of academics, civil society organisations, international NGOs and research support providers committed to working together to encourage more inclusive, responsive collaborations to produce useful international development research: https://rethinkingresearchcollaborative.com

 Please note, as part of my commitment to decolonising international development, I will be referring all invitations to speak or undertake advisory/consultancy work to expert colleagues based in organisations in the global South.

-2023-2024: Associate Advisor on 'Inclusive Funding' for The Wellcome Trust's Center for Equality, Diversity and Inclusion
+2023-2024: Associate in 'Inclusive Funding' for The Wellcome Trust's Equality, Diversity and Inclusion division.

 2023: Commissioned by the British Academy to develop a discussion paper on community engagement in the planning, implementation and assessment of social and cultural infrastructures

-2023: Senior Consultant supporting the National Coordinating Centre for Public Engagement (NCCPE) to design a programme exploring what works in research engagement for inclusive knowledge mobilisation
+2023: Consultant supporting the National Coordinating Centre for Public Engagement (NCCPE) to design a programme on 'convening knowledge' (with the first phase focusing on Community Advisory Boards)

 2021-: Committee member for The Hidden REF (https://hidden-ref.org) responsible for the 'Contexts' Panel (Community Building and Citizen Science)